awesomemotive/wp-mail-logging/readme.txt

 * Feature: decide which emails you want to keep
 * Developer: filters are provided to extend the columns

 For most websites, this represents just a couple of emails per week.
-If your website has a lot of visitors or you have a large membership website, the number of emails will increase.
+If your website is high traffic, is a membership website or is a WooCommerce store, the number of emails will increase and will be critical.

 ### Why are my logged emails still not delivered to the inbox?

 When WordPress sends emails, there's no guarantee it will be delivered.

 This is the lifecycle of a WordPress email:
-* WordPress or plugin creates an email
+1. WordPress or plugin creates an email
-* WordPress passes the email to the host and email gets logged by this plugin
+2. WordPress passes the email to the host and email gets logged by this plugin
-* The host takes the email and sends it (SMTP or Mail Transfer Agent)
+3. The host takes the email and sends it (SMTP or Mail Transfer Agent)
-* Recipient receives or blocks the email
+4. Recipient receives or blocks the email
-* If the email is accepted, the spam filter decides which inbox it goes into
+5. If the email is accepted, the spam filter decides which inbox it goes into
-* Recipients see the email and might open it.
+6. Recipients see the email and might open it.

 This plugin does not track delivery after step 2.